-What is golden brick?
+What is the definition of golden brick?

 The term Golden Brick refers to a specific point in a development, when HMRC designates that a building has become ‘residential’ for tax purposes.
 Before this point, HMRC argue that a building could be either residential or commercial.